-Nestled between jungle and sea at the base of Mount Agung in eastern Bali’s remote Karangasem Regency, Amankila mimics the shapes and materials of nearby palaces yet also captures the spirit of everyday Bali.
-The 34 suites are modeled after traditional Balinese beach houses—stilted amid palms, banyans, and frangipani flower trees and topped with alang alang thatched roofs.
+Nestled between jungle and sea at the base of Mount Agung in eastern Bali’s remote Karangasem Regency, Amankila mimics the shapes and materials of the nearby Ujung Water Palace, yet also captures the spirit of everyday Bali.
+The 34 suites are modeled after traditional Balinese beach houses—stilted amid bougainvillea and frangipani flower trees and topped with alang alang thatched roofs.
 Inside, the design blends royal doorways, a pillared bed canopy, and marble vanities with more understated pieces crafted from bamboo, rattan, and coconut wood.
 Elevated marble walkways turn and intersect from the suites like an Aztec relief until they reach the colonnaded main buildings and three-tier pool, inspired by Bali’s hallmark rice terraces.
 Steps wind down from the resort to the oceanfront Beach Club, which features a restaurant, a 130-foot lap pool, and eight shady bales (pavilions) tucked into a coconut grove.
 Ocean equipment, including windsurfing boards, Hobie Cats, and outrigger boats designed like jukung (traditional fishing crafts) encourage guests to get in the water, also great for snorkeling and diving.
-Amankila (meaning “peaceful hill”) offers everything a guest could need for a relaxing holiday, but nearby family temples, ornate water palaces, and artisan villages complete the overall experience.
+Amankila (meaning “peaceful hill”) offers everything a guest could need for a relaxing holiday, but nearby temples, ornate water palaces, and artisan villages complete the overall experience.

 Get off the Grid in Style at Bali's Amankila